 Does the program arrange social/cultural activities for participants?

 In addition to the group orientation, AYC will arrange periodic activities for participants.
 These have historically included a winter holiday party, end-of-the-year celebration, group dinners, and more.
 However, we encourage participants to plan additional outings throughout the year on their own.
 Past participants have planned weekend visits to each other's cities, hikes, visits to popular tourist sites, and international group travel.
 Get creative!

 HOST SCHOOL PLACEMENT

 How does the placement process work?

-- Placement in a host school is coordinated by Ameson's working partner in Shanghai, the Ambright Group.
-Your placement will depend on the needs of our host school, but we will take your preferences into consideration whenever possible.
+Placement in a host school is coordinated by the Ambright Education Group.
+Your placement will depend on the needs of our host school, however we will try to consider personal preferences whenever possible.
 Placement often takes several weeks as we take great care in matching participants with schools to ensure a good fit.
 While we welcome your preferences, please be aware that we cannot guarantee placement with any specific city, school, or age group.

 Can I request a specific type of school, age group, or location?

 Although we cannot guarantee specific placement, we try our best to find a location and type of school that fits your preferences.